Top London travel tips for the London Underground

 If you’ve caught the wrong tube or missed your stop – don't panic!
 London Underground trains run every 2-7 minutes depending on the line, so just get off at the next stop and locate a printed tube map on the platform to work out your next steps.

 5. Choose your ticket wisely

-If you're only planning on using the tube a couple of times during your trip then 'tapping in' with your bank card is probably the most cost-effective way of getting around.
-However, if you're planning on using it throughout your trip, a Visitor Oyster card is your best bet.
-With The London Pass®, you can purchase one of these handy travelcards alongside your sightseeing pass, so not only can you access 80+ attractions, you can get between them with ease.
+If you're only planning on using the London Underground a couple of times during your trip, then 'tapping in' with your bank card is probably the most cost-effective way of getting around.
+However, if you're planning on using it throughout your trip, a London travelcard is your best bet.
+Purchase a handy London travelcard alongside your sightseeing pass, so you can get between the attractions with ease.

 6. Let people off the train first

 It helps everyone using the busy underground to let people off the tube before you board it; allowing more room for you to get on and passengers to alight the train.

 If possible, check ahead and plan your journey to make sure there are no delays or closures on the lines you need to travel – especially at the weekends when maintenance work is common.
 TFL’s website provides live network updates and will alert you to any disruptions and suggest alternative routes in advance.

 8. Carry a bottle of water in the warmer months